 brian _at_ psych -dot- columbia -dot- edu

-Page last updated September 17 2019 (added Alan Lee's Python scripts for meta-d' analysis)
+Page last updated July 23 2020 (added Fermín Travi's adaptation of Alan Lee's Python scripts for response-specific meta-d' analysis)

 The original version of this webpage is archived here.